-The Sheep and Goat Inventory (Data from December 2015 for England and January 2016 for Wales and Scotland) holds information about the location and numbers of animals of goat holdings in GB.
-All the data described in the quality statement has been represented by the map, this data is approximately 79.5% of all registered holdings requested for a return.
+The Sheep and Goat Inventory (Data from December 2016 for England and January 2017 for Wales and Scotland) holds information about the location and numbers of animals of goat holdings in GB.
+All the data described in the quality statement has been represented by Figures 1 and 2, this data is approximately 79.5% of all registered holdings requested for a return of the inventory survey.
 The characteristics of the 20.5% of non-responders is unknown and the effect of these missing data has not been evaluated.